mdpi-filter/mdpi-filter-microsoft-edge/docs/PRIVACY_POLICY.md

-# Privacy Policy for MDPI Filter Chrome Extension
+# Privacy Policy for MDPI Filter Microsoft Edge Extension

-**Last Updated:** May 31, 2025 <!-- Replace with the actual date -->
+**Last Updated:** June 06, 2025 <!-- Replace with the actual date -->

 Thank you for using MDPI Filter (the "Extension").
 This Privacy Policy explains how the Extension handles information.
 The MDPI Filter extension is designed to operate primarily locally within your browser.